Hautefaye: Judgment

 Some 600 festival attendees were implicated in the affair.
 On 19 August 1870, gendarmes arrested fifty people ranging in age from age 14 through 60.

 On 18 September 1870, twenty-one defendants were informed of charges against them.

 During 13–21 December 1870, perpetrators were brought to trial in the town of Périgueux.
 Nineteen were convicted, four sentenced to death.
 Judge Brochon, from the Bourdeaux Court of Appeals, presided over the Dordogne Criminal Court in this instance.
 Altogether, four individuals were judged to have primary culpability and sentenced to death, while another received a sentence of life imprisonment.
 Others received sentences ranging from six to eight years imprisonment with hard labour for their role in the atrocity.
 Another group was sentenced to a single year of imprisonment.
 One teenager, then aged fourteen years of age, was sentenced to six years in a reformatory, while a small child was acquitted.

 On 6 February 1871, the four participants judged most complicit for the murder of Monéys were guillotined in the Hautefaye village square.

 Aftermath

 In 1953, Lavaud Noemie, the last direct witness of the Hautefaye Affair, died at 92 years of age.

 On 16 August 1970, a century after the tragedy and at the initiative of one of the villagers, the Hautefaye church held a "Mass of forgiveness" in the presence of descendants of the family of Alain of Monéys and those of his killers.

 Jean Teule has since written an historical novel on the subject, Eat Him if You Like (2009: English Translation: 2011).

+L.M.
+Twist wrote a historical novel on the event, Louis Mie and the Trial of Hautefaye (2024).